 - a university, college or other educational setting.

-We may help for a few hours a week or provide a more comprehensive package – and we may work on a one-to-one basis or in small groups.
+We may work on a one-to-one basis or in small groups.
 It all depends on what people need.
-We also run a telephone suport service.
+We also run a telephone support service.

 Individual packages may include support with:

 - general issues relating to autism or Asperger syndrome

 - participating in the community, including shopping, attending college or university, using healthcare, leisure facilities and public transport

 - developing social skills by using Socialeyes, our specialist resource pack